 - Heat a large pot or a Dutch oven greased with ghee over a medium-high heat.
 Pat dry the oxtails with a paper towel and sprinkle with salt and pepper.
 Place the oxtails in the pot and brown on all sides for about 10 minutes.

 You can also use a slow cooker.
-To do that, you'll need to cook the meat on high for 4-5 hours and add the vegetables for the last hour.
+After browning the meat, transfer it into the slow cooker and cook on high for 4 hours and add the vegetables for the 60-90 minutes of the cooking process.

 - Add the rosemary, thyme and bay leaves.
 You can make a bouquet garni by placing all the herbs in a piece of cheesecloth and tying with an unwaxed kitchen string.
 This will make it easy to remove once cooked.
 Add the lemon juice and water (or broth).
 Bring to a boil and then reduce the heat to low.
 Cover with a lid and simmer for about 3 hours or until the meat is soft and falls off the bones.